Julynx/pswm/README.md

 - In Chrome, navigate to `Settings > Autofill > Passwords`.

-- Click on the three dotted menu to the right of 'Saved Passwords' and select `Export passwords`.
+- Click on the three dotted menu to the right of *Saved Passwords* and select `Export passwords`.

 - You can now execute the script to import all your passwords into pswm with the following command:
 ```